MaxKampsVu/HP-aided-MPC-with-GOD/README.md

 ## Usage

-- `benchmarks/alhena_mpc`: Benchmark the performance of synchronous HP-aided MPC protocol with god (both offline and online phases) Alhena by evaluating a circuit with a given depth and number of multiplication gates at each depth.
+- `benchmarks/alhena_mpc`: Benchmark the performance of synchronous HP-aided MPC protocol with god (both offline and shared online phases) Alhena by evaluating a circuit with a given depth and number of multiplication gates at each depth.
 - `benchmarks/alhena_offline`: Benchmark the performance of synchronous HP-aided MPC protocol (only offline phase) Alhena by evaluating a circuit with a given depth and number of multiplication gates at each depth.
-- `benchmarks/alhena_online`: Benchmark the performance of synchronous HP-aided MPC protocol (only online phase) Alhena by evaluating a circuit with a given depth and number of multiplication gates at each depth.
+- `benchmarks/alhena_online`: Benchmark the performance of the shared online phase synchronous/asynchronous HP-aided MPC protocol Alhena/Wasat by evaluating a circuit with a given depth and number of multiplication gates at each depth.
-- `benchmarks/wasat_mpc`: Benchmark the performance of asynchronous HP-aided MPC protocol (both offline and online phases) Wasat by evaluating a circuit with a given depth and number of multiplication gates at each depth.
+- `benchmarks/wasat_mpc`: Benchmark the performance of asynchronous HP-aided MPC protocol (both offline and shared online phases) Wasat by evaluating a circuit with a given depth and number of multiplication gates at each depth.
 - `benchmarks/wasat_offline`: Benchmark the performance of asynchronous HP-aided MPC protocol (only offline phase) Wasat by evaluating a circuit with a given depth and number of multiplication gates at each depth.
-- `benchmarks/wasat_online`: Benchmark the performance of asynchronous HP-aided MPC protocol (only online phase) Wasat by evaluating a circuit with a given depth and number of multiplication gates at each depth.
+- `benchmarks/wasat_online`: Benchmark the performance of the shared online phase synchronous/asynchronous HP-aided MPC protocol Alhena/Wasat by evaluating a circuit with a given depth and number of multiplication gates at each depth.

+- `benchmarks/alhena_online_cheaters`: Benchmark the performance of the shared online phase synchronous/asynchronous HP-aided MPC protocol Alhena/Wasat by evaluating a circuit with a given depth and number of multiplication gates at each depth in the presence of cheaters.
+A cheater sends invalid data to the HP in every round of the protocol.

 - `tests/*`: These programs contain unit tests for various parts of the codebase.